-Chatbot vs Live Chat: Which is Better and Why?
+Chatbot vs Live Chat: Which is better?

 The way we communicate with our customers is continually changing.
-It used to be that the only means of contact was calling, emailing or submitting a contact form; however, this no longer the case.
+It used to be that the only means of contact was calling, emailing, or submitting a contact form; however, this no longer the case.
 If you’re still using these methods, then maybe it’s time to look into the different options available to you.
 Most people are starting to use live contact chats or a chatbot to provide an online service to customers but which do you use?

 Let’s have a look at some of the reasons you should consider or shouldn’t consider both and how they compare to each other:

 Pros and cons of having an online chat service.

 Obviously, using a chatbot or live chat service are both very similar and come under the same category; however, there is one main big difference.
 One you speak to an actual person the other you talk to an automated reply.

 - It provides better customer service as they have direct contact with a customer services team member.

 - It’s been proven that nearly three-quarters of consumers use live chat as their preferred method of contact with a business.
 This is even more than social media, which sits at around fifty percent.